Maintaining a language pack

 - Use contribution record comments for further communication with the contributor about the submitted translation.

 - Accepted and Rejected contributions are not shown at the contributions page unless you click the 'Show resolved contributions' button.

 - You will get a weekly reminder of contributed strings that are not processed yet.

 Translating strings offline

 You can use the Language customisation tool in your local Moodle server to enhance the translation of language strings for the Moodle core files.
-If you want to translate the strings of a particular plugin, you must have that plugin installed in your server first.
+If you want to translate the strings of a particular plugin, you must have that plugin installed on your server first.
 Your translated files will be located inside the local language folder in your Moodle server.
-You can upload these file to AMOS, one file at a time, or zip many files and upload the zip file (which will be un-zipped automatically inside AMOS).
+You can upload these files to AMOS, one file at a time, or zip many files and upload the zip file (which will be un-zipped automatically inside AMOS).

 Uploading a file of translations